 How to Establish Credibility

 Now that you know why you need credibility and the different types, it’s time to learn how you can establish your own credibility as a new real estate agent.
-You’ll want to use a combination of these tips to build credibility both in the short and long term. this will create a solid plan for establishing yourself as an authoritative and influential real estate agent.
+You’ll want to use a combination of these marketing tips to build credibility both in the short and long term.
+This will create a solid plan for establishing yourself as an authoritative and influential real estate agent.

 Consistency is key when earning credibility.
 Your ability to reliably perform with your content marketing will establish trust with your potential clients.
 This consistency and reliability will transfer to your performance as a real estate agent.
 Your blog should always be up to date and look actively maintained.